bsoptei/zerda-exam-html-css/README.md

 </html>
 ```
 #### Your answer: [2p]
+By setting the position of the .foo div to absolute, a coordinate system is created.
+By setting the position of .bar to absolute, it is going to be positioned relatively to its nearest positioned ancestor, which is the .foo div.
+Besides, the padding of the body is set to 0.
+So, the yellow div (.bar) is going to appear 40px from top, and 40 px from left fromt the upper left corner of the document body.
+The distance is the diagonal of this 40x40 square, which is approximately 56.6px.

 ## 3. Explain concepts (~15 minutes) [4 points]
 Add your answer to this readme file, commit your changes to this repository.